wix-incubator/Kompot/README.md

 * **`global.componentProps`**: The props object that will be pass to the component.
 This object will be merged with all the props you supply to `component.withProps()`.
 You can use this object to pass to your component some complex props, like es6 classes.

 * **`global.savedComponentRef`**: The mounted component ref.
+* **`global.useMocks(mockGeneratorFunction)`**: Use this method inside your kompot-setup file in order to use conditional global mock objects (same like kompotInjector but globally injected).

 **Example:**